 So which pans are truly the best?
 Is All-Clad worth the investment?
 And which nonstick pans actually hold up?
 As Charles Gardiner, executive chef of The Ballantyne Hotel says, “with practice, a cook can use any pan with the right amount of heat and oil.”
 But, of course, having a quality pan to start with can only help.
 We spoke to chefs from across the country to get their insights and recommendations on the best pans for eggs.
-Read on to find out which pans made the cut.

 Our Top Picks